Mobile App Development 4 min read

 4. Push sales

-In the event of interruptions in the business transaction, whether on the part of the customer, say, an abandoned cart, or on your part, such as stocks running empty, your app can send out reminders later on: “Oops!
+In the event of interruptions in the business transaction, either through an abandoned cart or low stock supply, your app can send out reminders later on: “Oops!
 You forgot something in your cart!” for the former and “The item you love is back in stock!” for the latter.
-These notifications are effective in moving people along the buying process.
+These key retail features effectively move people along down the purchasing funnel.

 5. Build brand loyalty